Skip to main content

 Viewing other users' sessions (only for workspace owners/admins)

-In the Search menu, chat sessions are listed at the bottom based on recency.
-You can click on "See all session results" to expand this list and see more items.
+2. In the Search menu, chat sessions are listed at the bottom based on recency.
+Click on "See all session results" to expand this list and see more items.

-You can also type in the search bar at the top a name or keywords to narrow down your search.
+3. Type in the "Search" bar at the top a name or keywords to narrow down your search.

 Did this answer your question?